ms-henglu/bicep-types-az/generated/netapp/microsoft.netapp/2022-01-01/types.md

 * **smbContinuouslyAvailable**: bool: Enables continuously available share property for smb volume.
 Only applicable for SMB volume
 * **smbEncryption**: bool: Enables encryption for in-flight smb3 data.
 Only applicable for SMB/DualProtocol volume.
 To be used with swagger version 2020-08-01 or later
 * **snapshotDirectoryVisible**: bool: If enabled (true) the volume will contain a read-only snapshot directory which provides access to each of the volume's snapshots (default to true).
-* **snapshotId**: string: UUID v4 or resource identifier used to identify the Snapshot.
+* **snapshotId**: string (WriteOnly): UUID v4 or resource identifier used to identify the Snapshot.
 * **storageToNetworkProximity**: 'Default' | 'T1' | 'T2' | string (ReadOnly): Provides storage to network proximity information for the volume.
 * **subnetId**: string (Required): The Azure Resource URI for a delegated subnet.
 Must have the delegation Microsoft.NetApp/volumes
 * **t2Network**: string (ReadOnly): T2 network information
 * **throughputMibps**: int: Maximum throughput in Mibps that can be achieved by this volume and this will be accepted as input only for manual qosType volume
 * **unixPermissions**: string: UNIX permissions for NFS volume accepted in octal 4 digit format.
 First digit selects the set user ID(4), set group ID (2) and sticky (1) attributes.
 Second digit selects permission for the owner of the file: read (4), write (2) and execute (1).
 Third selects permissions for other users in the same group. the fourth for other users not in the group.
 0755 - gives read/write/execute permissions to owner and read/execute to group and other users.
 * **usageThreshold**: int (Required): Maximum storage quota allowed for a file system in bytes.
 This is a soft quota used for alerting only.
-Minimum size is 100 GiB.
-Upper limit is 100TiB.
+Minimum size is 500 GiB.
+Upper limit is 100TiB, 500Tib for LargeVolume.
 Specified in bytes.
 * **volumeGroupName**: string (ReadOnly): Volume Group Name
 * **volumeSpecName**: string: Volume spec name is the application specific designation or identifier for the particular volume in a volume group for e.g. data, log
 * **volumeType**: string: What type of volume is this.
 For destination volumes in Cross Region Replication, set type to DataProtection